Diegon8/SharkAttack-/README.md

    1) What human body part do sharks think is the most tasty?
    (or which one do they actually attack the most?).Spoiler alert: IT'S THE LEGS!

-   2)An easy one: top 10 countries in deaths from shark attack.
+   2) An easy one: top 10 countries in deaths from shark attack.

 Let's do it!